martino449/martino449/README.md

 # 👋 Hi!
 I'm Mario Pisano (martin449)

 Welcome to my GitHub profile!
-I'm Mario Pisano, a student passionate about **Artificial Intelligence**, **objects**, and **web development**.
+I'm Mario Pisano, a student passionate about **Artificial Intelligence**, **objects**, and **cibersecurity**.
 I primarily code out of curiosity and to explore new concepts and technologies.

 ---